Libyan Army (1951–2011): Anti-air weapons

-Reported anti aircraft artillery includes Soviet 57 mm S-60, 23 mm self-propelled ZSU-23-4 and ZU-23-2, Czech M53/59 Praga, and Swedish Bofors 40mm guns.

 Small arms

-Small arms reported in service included TT pistol, Beretta M12, FN P90, SKS, AK-47, AK-74, Pistol Mitralieră model 1963/1965 and AKM assault rifles, the FN F2000, Soviet RPD machine gun, RPK machine gun, PK machine guns, DShK heavy machine gun, KPV heavy machine guns, SG-43 Goryunov, and a number of RPG type and anti-aircraft missile systems: RPG-2, RPG-7, 9K32 Strela-2.
+Small arms reported in service included Cold War era-vintage such as: Makarov and TT pistols; Škorpion and Beretta M12 submachine guns; AK-47, AKM, and vz.
+58 assault rifles; SKS, FN FAL and Heckler & Koch G3 rifles; RPD, RPK, FN MAG and DShK machine guns.

+After international sanctions were lifted in 2003 and 2004, Libya purchased more modern firearms from Belgium and Russia, including: FN Five-seven pistols, FN P90 submachine guns, plus FN F2000 and AK-103 assault rifles.

 Combat experience

 A sharp series of border clashes occurred with Egypt in 1977, and Libyan forces were flown into Uganda in 1978 in an unsuccessful effort to defend Idi Amin's Uganda against invading Tanzanian forces.
 In addition, the Libyans conducted a series of campaigns in Northern Chad since 1980, launching a campaign against Chad that year and again in 1983.
 In April 1987, Libya suffered a disastrous defeat in Chad, losing nearly a quarter of its invasion force.